octimot/StoryToolkitAI/FEATURES.md

 **Time Intervals** allows you to selectively transcribe only a portion of the timeline and Exclude Time Intervals allows you to exclude certain portions of the timelines.
 The recommended format for these two fields is: "0.00 - 0.00".
-For eg., if you want to transcribe the first 10 seconds of the audio and the portion between 30 and 40 seconds, you would enter this in the Time Intervals field:
+For e.g., if you want to transcribe the first 10 seconds of the audio and the portion between 30 and 40 seconds, you would enter this in the Time Intervals field:
 ```
 0.00 - 10.00